-One project for which capital spending is anticipated during fiscal 2018 is the extension of the MBTA's Green Line from Cambridge into Somerville and Medford.
+One project for which capital spending is anticipated during fiscal 2017 is the extension of the MBTA's Green Line from Cambridge into Somerville and Medford.
 MassDOT and the MBTA completed a comprehensive review of the project in May, 2016, following a preliminary analysis that projected a cost increase ranging from \$700 million to \$1 billion, as compared to the prior estimate.
+In the course of this review, the MBTA and MassDOT paused additional contracting for the project, analyzed the source of the cost overrun, considered a redesign of the project, and sought additional sources of funding.
 Following this review, a revised project scope with a new cost estimate of \$2.3 billion and pledged contributions for the project totaling approximately \$227 million from corridor municipalities and the metropolitan planning organization was developed.
-MassDOT and the MBTA submitted an updated finance plan to the Federal Transit Administration (FTA) in June, 2017, with a revised project scope, cost estimate, and schedule.
-Following receipt of the FTA's concurrence on the revised project scope, cost estimate and schedule, the MBTA initiated a procurement process for a design-build entity to design and construct the project.
-The MBTA executed a design-build contract with GLX Constructors for a not-to-exceed contract price of \$1.082 billion.
-The notice to proceed under the contract was issued on December 20, 2017, following the FTA's obligating an initial tranche of the Capital Investment Grant funds for the project in accordance with the January, 2015 Full Funding Grant Agreement.
-The Commonwealth's share of this project is funded by special obligation bonds.
-See "Long-Term Liabilities - Special Obligation Debt."
+The MassDOT Board of Directors and the MBTA's Fiscal and Management Control Board (FMCB) voted on May 9, 2016 to approve the resubmission of the project to the Federal Transit Administration (FTA).
+MassDOT and the MBTA submitted an updated finance plan to the FTA in June, 2017.
+Following receipt of the FTA's concurrence on the updated project's revised scope, cost estimate and schedule, the MBTA initiated a procurement process for a design-build entity to design and construct the project.
+On November 20, 2017, the FMCB voted to approve and authorize the MBTA to execute a design-build contract with GLX Constructors for a not-to-exceed contract price of \$1.082 billion.
+The notice to proceed under the contract will be issued once the FTA obligates the Capital Investment Grant funds for the project, as anticipated in the January, 2015 Full Funding Grant Agreement.
+The state share of this project is funded by special obligation bonds.
+See "LONG-TERM LIABILITIES - Special Obligation Debt."